Established in 1968 and serving children ages 15 months through 5 years

-RPCC was founded as a nursery school for children of all ethnic, religions, and socioeconomic backgrounds.
+RPCC was founded in 1968 as a nursery school for children of all racial, ethnic, religious, and socioeconomic backgrounds.
 The founders' goal was to offer a stimulating program for preschoolers along with enrichment opportunities that stemmed from creating links within and beyond the immediate community.
 In 1970, the center expanded to provide full-day programs to meet the needs of working parents.

 "Our family is so thankful for RPCC.
 My son was struggling when he first came to RPCC in the Toddler room.
 With the teachers' help and support, we were able to get him the help and resources he needed to manage his diagnosis and thrive.
 We love the teachers and staff, curriculum, field trips, extra activities, and creative opportunities the school provides.
 Both of our kids run into school and are always excited to start their days."